cppalliance/safe-cpp/proposal/draft.md

 ### Arrays and slices

+New array type [T; N] won't decay to T* during argument deduction.

 ### `operator rel`

 Safe C++ introduces a new special member function, the _relocation constructor_, written `operator rel(T)`, for all class types.
 Using the _rel-expression_ invokes the relocation constructor.
 The relocation constructor exists to bridge C++11's move semantics model with Safe C++'s relocation model.
 Relocation constructors can be:

 * User defined - manually relocate the operand into the new object.
 This can be used for fixing internal addresses, like those used to implement sentinels in standard linked lists and maps.
 * `= trivial` - Trivially copyable types are already trivially relocatable.
 But other types may be trivially relocatable as well, like `box`, `unique_ptr`, `rc`, `arc` and `shared_ptr`.
-* `= default` - A defaulted or implicitly declared relocation constructor is implemented by the compiler with one of three strategies: trivial types are trivially relocated; aggregate types use member-wise relocation; and other types are move-constructed into the new data, and the old operand is destroyed.
+* `= default` - A defaulted or implicitly declared relocation constructor is implemented by the compiler with one of three strategies: types with safe destructors are trivially relocated; aggregate types use member-wise relocation; and other types are move-constructed into the new data, and the old operand is destroyed.
 * `= delete` - A deleted relocation constructor _pins_ a type.
 Objects of that type can't be relocated.
 A `rel-expression` is a SFINAE failure.
 Rust uses its `std::Pin`[^pin] pin type as a container for structs with with address-sensitive states.
 That's an option with Safe C++'s deleted relocation constructors.
 Or, users can write user-defined relocation constructors to update address-sensitive states.

 Relocation constructors are always noexcept.
 It's used to implement the drop-and-replace semantics of assignment expressions.
 If a relocation constructor was throwing, it might leave objects involved in drop-and-replace in illegal uninitialized states.
 An uncaught exception in a user-defined or defaulted relocation constructor will panic and terminate.